Neal Guggemos: Professional career

 Guggemos signed with the Minnesota Vikings as an undrafted free agent in 1986.
 He didn't see any action on the field until 1987, when he was 2nd in the league behind Paul Palmer with 808 return yards on 36 kick returns, averaging 22.4 yards per kick return.
 He also had an interceptions as a defensive back.

 In 1988, Guggemos signed with the New York Giants.
 He had 17 kick returns for 344 yards.

 In 1989, Guggemos signed with the Buffalo Bills, but was cut in the preseason.

 Personal life

 Neal is married to Julie Guggemos.
-His older son, Nick, played wide receiver at Neal's alma mater, St. Thomas until the program was kicked out of the MIAC.
-He signed with the Seattle Seahawks on May 6, 2021 as a tight end.
-His younger son, Matt, plays defensive back for the Minnesota Golden Gophers.
+His older son, Nick, played wide receiver at Neal's alma mater, St. Thomas.
+He signed with the Seattle Seahawks on May 6, 2021, as a tight end.
+His younger son, Matt, played defensive back for the Minnesota Golden Gophers before transferring to St. Thomas.
 He also has a daughter, Alexa.